 16. WordPress CSS Cheat Sheet For Beginners

 The thing that makes WordPress so popular is its customizability.
 It lets you target very specific aspects of your website with CSS.
-On this page, you will find WordPress cheat sheet for default body class styles, post, format, menu, widget, common form and WISIWYG editor style.
+On this page, you will find a WordPress cheat sheet for default body class styles, post, format, menu, widget, common form, and WYSIWYG editor style.

 15. Animations and Effects

-This webpage includes transforms, transitions, animations, filters and target.
+This webpage includes transforms, transitions, animations, filters, and target.
 All properties are well-described along with their syntax.
-If you are interested, you can learn several interactions methods and triggering animations and transitions with those interactions.
+If you are interested, you can learn several interaction methods and triggering animations and transitions with those interactions.

 14. CSS Properties

 If you are looking for descriptions and notes of important CSS properties and values, look no further than simple infographics of CSS_properties provided by genautica.

 CSS click chart provides dozens of example code to manipulate your elements, for example, code for box-sizing, adding text-shadow, keyframe animations, gradients, transforms, and much more.
 It also gives you a live demonstration and browser support information.